CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  ***<div align="center">Amazon Redshift</div>***
   **<div align="center">Data Warehouse</div>**
-is a data warehousing service that you can use for big data analytics.
+Is a data warehousing service that you can use for big data analytics.
 It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

 <div align="center">
 <img width="50" alt="image"src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/382dc1de-f512-44bf-baba-c5eff58725c0">